junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > (first important hint: first time show Dean has to choose between Sam/Cas, even though he worry about Cas, he does choose Sam over Cas, even for good reason, not explicitly highlighting or pointing out by anyone, just showing it as fact)

 Sam has narrowed the locations down to a few sites near the shore around Rhode Island and Massachusetts, where there have been demonic sightings recently.
-He has written them down into a notepad.
+He wrote them down into a notepad.

-They have to appreciate there aren't that many deserted hospital facilities around the area -- at least not as many as deserted factories.
-That's still a list of a dozen locations which probably will take them at least a day or two, even if they split -- which, "Still sound like a terrible idea," says Dean.
+They have to appreciate the fact that there aren't that many deserted hospital facilities around the area -- at least not as many as deserted factories.
+That's still a long list of a dozen locations which probably will take them at least a day or two, even if they split -- which -- "Still sound like a terrible idea," says Dean.

 "Are you so restless because you're worried we can't find Nick, or because Cas isn't answering your phone?"
 Sam asks, from the other end of the phone.